 History

-The first church in Gwernesney was built in the first half of the 13th century, as it was first recorded in written sources in 1254.
-At the beginning of the 14th century, it was thoroughly rebuilt, or actually built from scratch.
+The first church in Gwernesney was built in the first half of the 13th century, as it was first recorded in documents in 1254.
+At the beginning of the 14th century it was thoroughly rebuilt, or actually built from scratch with the use of stone.
 Minor changes were made to the late Gothic style in the 15th century.
 In the years 1853–1854 the church was renovated.

 Architecture